St Austell: History

+St Austell was connected to the electric telegraph network in 1863 when the Electric and International Telegraph Company opened stations at Truro, Redruth, Penzance, Camborne, Liskard and St Austell.

 Redevelopment

 Work began in 1963 on a brutalist-style pedestrian precinct which included shops, offices, and flats.
 The design was by Alister MacDonald & Partners and the materials reinforced concrete with some stone facing.

 In the 2000s this area of the town had become very outdated, and underwent a £75 million redevelopment process.
 In August 2007, developers David McLean and demolition team Gilpin moved onto the town centre site to complete the preparation, with the Filmcentre which was originally an Odeon cinema dating back to 1936, being demolished in late September/early October.

 In October 2007, the South West of England Regional Development Agency (SWRDA) announced the new development would be named White River Place.
 It was also announced that 50% of shop units had been leased to High Street stores, with New Look, Peacocks, Bonmarché and Wilko opening new stores.
 This would mean New Look relocating from its current premises in Fore Street and the return of Peacocks to St Austell following the demolition of its old store to make way for the new development.
-Bonmarche has since closed.
+Bonmarché, New Look, Peacocks and Wilko have since closed.

 It was announced in October 2008 that the developer David McLean Developments had gone into administration and concern was expressed that this could jeopardise the completion of the project.